-The researchers concluded that there was a significant improvement in the depression in the women.
+The researchers concluded that there was a significant improvement in the condition of women.
 However, the tingling and numbness in the legs, fingers, and hands took six months to improve.

-‘Pain and depression are a common and a serious issue for women with diabetes’ – says Todd Doyle, the lead author of the Department of Psychiatry & Behavioral Neurosciences.
+‘Pain and depression are a common and a serious issue for those with diabetes’ – says Todd Doyle, the lead author of the Department of Psychiatry & Behavioral Neurosciences.

-While more research is necessary, it seems that vitamin D-2 supplement is a promising treatment for depression and pain for women with type 2 diabetes.
+While more research is necessary, it seems that vitamin D-2 supplement is a promising treatment for depression and pain for women with this chronic condition.

-In other words, vitamin D deficiency can significantly affect the pain receptors and increase the pain sensitivity.
-However, it will not cause pain on the skin.
+In other words, vitamin D deficiency can significantly affect pain receptors and increase pain sensitivity.
+However, it will not cause pain to the skin.
 These results explain why the lack of this vitamin causes chronic muscle pain.